- Academic Advising

 Students are encouraged to seek advice and consult with the UHPO advising staff early in their college career.
 The UHPO is located at the Main Campus (Multidisciplinary Studies Building, room 3.02.10).
 For more information about the UHPO, including the appointment schedule, call (210) 458-5185, or visit the Web site at http://utsa.edu/healthprofessions/.

 The faculty and staff of the Writing Program are committed to helping students further develop their writing skills through its writing courses.
-The Program offers Freshman Composition I and Freshman Composition II, as part of the University’s core curriculum; Developmental Writing, to help students satisfy the TSI requirement; and Writing Strategies for Pre-Law, in affiliation with the Summer Law School Preparation Academy.
+The Program offers Freshman Composition I and Freshman Composition II, as part of the University’s core curriculum; Integrated Reading and Writing, to help students satisfy the TSI requirement for reading and writing; and Writing Strategies for Pre-Law.
 The Writing Program also directs the Judith G. Gardner Center for Writing Excellence, a comprehensive writing center providing writing tutors at two different locations, one on the Main Campus, JPL 2.01.12D, and one at the Downtown Campus, FS 4.432.
-The Center tutors assist UTSA undergraduate and graduate students, faculty, and staff with their writing projects.
+The Center tutors can assist UTSA undergraduate and graduate students, faculty, and staff with their writing projects through either face-to-face or online tutoring.
+UTSA community members can either make an appointment online or walk in for assistance.
 The Center also provides other writing resources, such as the computer lab (JPL 2.01.12C) and workshops on academic writing.
 For further information about the Writing Program, visit http://utsa.edu/twp/ or call (210) 458-5340.

 For further information about The Writing Center, visit http://utsa.edu/twc or call (210) 458-6096.